STAC-USC/symmetric_grid/README.md

 Fast Implementation for Graph Fourier Transforms based on Grid Symmetries
 ======

 The code is to implement the block diagonalizations based on the results in [1].
-It is written in MATLAB R2015b.
+It has been tested on MATLAB R2015b and R2016a.

 The main function is proposed_blk_diagonalization.m.
 A short demo is also provided in demo_ds.m.